Asur255/reflection-learning-journal-Asur255/README.md

 **Reflection Question #28.
 In what ways did your work meet the standards for this assignment?**
 *I put in a lot of effort into my work and definitely believe that it meets the standards for the assignment.
 One of the things that I found more challenging starting this course was showing my thought process and personal insights, and this is exactly what I tired to put more effort into when working on the assignment.
 I tried to present my work in a clear way so that the marker is able to understand my thought processes as well as exactly what was going on in my head.*

+**4 Course overall - Forward Looking**
+**Reflection Question #37.
+What would you like to spend more time on in school?**
+*In the future of this course, I would like to spend more time on working on exercises similar to those in class, and getting these marked and receiving feedback on this work.
+In a previous lecture, the lecturer had given feedback on exercises that the students had worked on in the previous lecture.
+I quite liked this as we not only received feedback on our own work, but also saw the work of other and how they could improve.
+This way we got to see the way our peers thought as well as getting questions answered that we may have not even thought of.*